 Enjoy exploring and recreating in your National Wildlife Refuge.
 The refuge is open from sunrise to sunset.
 (Special times for hunters in season).

 Refuge roads may be closed to public entry due to flooding.
 Be aware of signs indicating closed areas.
-There are two designated hiking trails that are closed to all hunting.
-Please see the refuge regulations for details.
+The two designated hiking trails (Big Cypress and Blackfork) are closed to all hunting.
 ATVs and UTVs may be used for hunting and fishing access only, must stay on designated roads and trails, and may not ride on flooded roads or trails on the refuge.

 To ensure healthy habitat and sustainable natural resources for your continued enjoyment, and to ensure visitor safety, the following are rules and prohibited activities: